 We strolled up the street from the townhouse to find a large building that could have served as a barn back when the city was not so dense.
 The door was a true barn door, that slid open.
 It had a huge interior space and the roof was held up by magnificent rough-cut logs.

 And then, it turned out that Michel had a son named Joel.
 There were just more and more Couches all the time!
 We headed out to Joel’s home.
 He was a thirty-something guy who lived in a two-story town house with his wife Françoise and his two little kids, Philippe and Caroline.
 He was a policeman, who had spent a few years policing in French Guiana, so he had a lot of South American memorabilia and a large collection of guns, which he was very proud of.
-I guess, since he was a policeman, he had access to more guns than most people – his were the only guns I ever saw in private hands in all the times that I would tour France.
+I guess, since he was a policeman, he had access to more guns than most people did – his were the only guns I ever saw in private hands in all the times that I would tour France.

 And his wife had a fine collection of small china dishes, like Jeanine had.
 Their wallpaper was not quite as busy as Serge’s, since it had a pattern of short straight lines rather than long swirls.
-Both places had dots, though.
+Both papers had dots, though.

 And there was a spiral staircase, right in the middle of the living room, that led from the ground floor to the next floor.
 I’d never seen anything like it outside of a fire house.
 It seemed elegant, like something in a Marilyn Monroe movie.